sintefneodroid/neo/README.md

 # Neo
 Neo is a python package that enables deserialisation and an interface to the [Droid](https://github.com/sintefneodroid/droid) counterpart of the [Neodroid](https://github.com/sintefneodroid) platform

+This project is very similar to Unity's own project [Unity Machine Learning Agents](https://github.com/Unity-Technologies/ml-agents).
+The alot of the efforts done in this project was made prior to the announcement of [Unity Machine Learning Agents](https://github.com/Unity-Technologies/ml-agents).
+The entire Neodroid platform served and still serves as a tool for academic research specific to the authors interests, hence explaining to the existence and future direction of this project.

 ## Installation
 ```bash
 pip3 install -U neodroid